crossplane/crossplane/design/one-pager-k8s-native-providers.md

 The ability to provision buckets in the `ObjectStore` options provided by Rook will need to be supported in the future.
-Three main options to implement this functionality include waiting until the functionality natively added to Rook, exposing a Crossplane concept of a Rook bucket via controller logic, or the implementation of a Minio stack.
+Three main options to implement this functionality include waiting until the functionality is natively added to Rook, exposing a Crossplane concept of a Rook bucket via controller logic, or the implementation of a Minio stack.
 Deferring the functionality to Rook implementation would allow for `Buckets` to be created in the traditional manner